atoti/atoti-migration-script-v0.5/README.md

 Current known limitations:

-- does not work with pivot table or featured values.
+- does not work with featured values
+- does nor populate rows/columns for pivot table wizard

 TODO:

 - implement tests
-- fix the script for pivot table
 - add more options to workaround assumptions mentioned above

 ### Setup & Usage